Blog Post

 The Problem

-Stonehenge has also been a problem as there is no evidence of occupancy, and this causes problems as it is supposed to have been built by the first farmers of the Neolithic period (if the carbon dating is correct).
+Stonehenge has also been a problem, as there is no evidence of occupancy, and this causes problems as it is supposed to have been built by the first farmers of the Neolithic period (if the carbon dating is correct).
 The solution is that Durrington Walls and Woodhenge, so close to Stonehenge and houses, are reportedly found within the ‘henge’.
-But there are problems with this ‘simplistic’ solution, the distance being the first, as you can’t see Stonehenge from Durrington Walls, and the second is, why build a time-consuming structure such as Woodhenge if you’re busy with building Stonehenge?
+But there are problems with this ‘simplistic’ solution: the first is that you can’t see Stonehenge from Durrington Walls, and the second is: why build a time-consuming structure such as Woodhenge if you’re busy building Stonehenge?

 The Solution